 About The IMTC

-The International Mobility & Trade Corridor Program (IMTC) is a U.S. – Canadian coalition of government and business entities that identifies and promotes improvements to mobility and security for the four border crossings that connect Whatcom County, Washington State and the Lower Mainland of British Columbia.
-Together, these four crossings are called the Cascade Gateway.
+The International Mobility and Trade Corridor Program (IMTC) is a bi-national coalition of government, business interests, and non-governmental entities that supports improvements to safety, mobility, and security for the Cascade Gateway – the five land border ports-of-entry connecting Western Washington State and Lower Mainland British Columbia.

 The goals of the IMTC program are to:

-- Improve and distribute traffic data and information.
+- Improve regional, cross-border trade and transportation data

 Since 1997, IMTC has served as a model of regional coordination on border issues and has helped assemble over $40 million (USD) from U.S. and Canadian partners to pursue the shared goals listed above.